 While the Jury is still out on which is better - Angular vs React, let us have our own little discussion.
-When it comes to using tools for developing mobile apps, there can never be a best tool.
+When it comes to using tools for developing mobile apps, there can never be the best tool.
 Each one has its own benefits and drawbacks.
 A feature that is advantageous in one situation may prove to be a drawback for another.
-So, there cannot be a definite outcome of our discussion, which would declare Angular vs React to be better framework.
+So, there cannot be a definite outcome of our discussion, which would declare Angular vs React to be a better framework.

 Angular vs React - A Comparison Chart